 Yes, as long as the online bank or institution is FDIC-insured, your funds are protected up to $250,000 per depositor, per institution.

-Can I lose money in treasury products?
+Can I lose money with these savings alternatives?